BackAppX/BackAppX-Flutter/README.md

 Products : this class provides a simple way to manage products from the BackAppX platform. <br>
 Category : this class provides a simple way to manage categories from the BackAppX platform. <br>
 Orders : this class provides a simple way to manage orders from the BackAppX platform.  <br>
-Payments : this class provides a simple way to manage payments from the BackAppX platformusing stripe integration.
+Payments : this class provides a simple way to manage payments from the BackAppX platform using stripe integration.

 ## Getting started
 this package is currently under development.
 Please use it at your own risk.